iOS 11 and macOS High Sierra introduced support for these new, industry-standard media formats:

 When you share media using other methods, such as AirDrop, Messages or email, it may be shared in a more compatible format, such as JPEG or H.264, depending on whether the receiving device supports the newer media format.

 You can convert HEIF and HEVC media by exporting it to a different format from an Apple or third-party app.
 For example:

 - If you open an HEIF image in Photos or Preview on your Mac, you can choose File > Export, then choose a format, such as JPEG or PNG, before saving.

 - If you open an HEVC video in QuickTime Player on your Mac, you can choose File > Export As, then save to H.264 by making sure that the HEVC checkbox isn’t selected.

 Importing this media via USB

-When you import HEIF or HEVC media from an attached iOS device to Photos, Image Capture, or a PC, the media might be converted to JPEG or H.264.
+When you import HEIF or HEVC media from an attached iOS device to Photos, Image Capture or a PC, the media ma be converted to JPEG or H.264.

-You can change this import behavior in iOS 11 or later.
+You can change the behaviour of the import in iOS 11 or later.
 Go to Settings > Photos.
 In the TRANSFER TO MAC OR PC section, tap Keep Originals to prevent the media from being converted to JPEG or H.264 when importing.